GMNGjoy/FS25_FarmFillStations/README.md

 # Farm Fill Stations
-The [Fieldwork Fill Station](https://github.com/GMNGjoy/FS22_FieldworkFillStation) was my first ever mod for Farming Simulator 22 that was submitted to ModHub &amp; accepted on Aug 30, 2022, and as of the release of FS25, has racked up over 277k downloads!
+The [Fieldwork Fill Station](https://github.com/GMNGjoy/FS22_FieldworkFillStation) was my first ever mod for Farming Simulator 22, which was submitted to ModHub &amp; accepted on Aug 30, 2022.
+As of the release of Farming Simulator 25, the _Fieldwork Fill Station_ has racked up over 277k downloads!

 For FS25, I've updated the Fill Station to be everything that I've wanted, all in one mod.
 Both the normal _Fill Station_ and the _Free Fill Station_ also include a selling point for the same products underneath the spout.
 The _Fill Station Silo_ works as a normal silo for any product that it supports, as well as an trigger off to the side to pay to fill it with any amount of any supporting product.